memfault/interrupt/_drafts/faster-builds.md

 As you can see above, I had a 100% cache hit rate on a rebuild!

-> If you have a _very_ large project, I've heard good things about icecc[^2] and
+> If you have a substantially large project, I've heard good things about
-> sccache[^3], but these are generally for projects with thousands of large
+> icecc[^2] and sccache[^3], but these are generally for projects with thousands
-> files and many developers.
+> of large files and many developers.

 ### Optimizing Header Includes and Dependencies

 This (large) section goes into how to clean up and optimize dependencies between your source files and headers.

-#### Large Files = Problem
+#### Large Files = Slow Builds

 Generally speaking, the larger the input file into the compiler is, the longer it will take to compile.
-If the compiler is fed a file with 10 lines, it might take 10 ms to compile, but with 5000 lines, it might take 100 ms.
+If the compiler is fed a file of 10 lines, it might take 10 ms to compile, but with 5000 lines, it might take 100 ms.

 One step that happens before a file is compiled is "preprocessing".
-A preprocessor takes all `#include "file.h"` statements and replaces them with the _entire contents_ of the file being included, and does this recursively.
+A preprocessor takes all `#include "file.h"` essentially copy-pastes the contents into each source file, and does this recursively.
 This means that a `.c` file as small as the following could wind up being 5000+ lines of code for the compiler!

 ```c
 // extra.c